trinhvg/ViDRiP-LLaVA/README.md

-# 🧬 VidDiag-LLaVA: Multimodal Diagnostic Reasoning in Pathology
+# 🧬 ViDRiP-LLaVA: Multimodal Diagnostic Reasoning in Pathology

-**VidDiag-LLaVA** is a vision-language framework designed for instruction-based diagnostic reasoning using both image patches and video clips from pathology slides.
+**ViDRiP-LLaVA** is a vision-language framework designed for instruction-based diagnostic reasoning using both image patches and video clips from pathology slides.
 It builds on LLaVA and extends it to the medical domain with domain-specific datasets and fine-tuned models.

-🧠 Introducing our VidDiag-LLaVA: the first multimodal model for diagnostic reasoning in pathology through video-based instruction. 🔬📽️
+🧠 Introducing our ViDRiP-LLaVA: the first multimodal model for diagnostic reasoning in pathology through video-based instruction. 🔬📽️

 Our method leverages chain-of-thought (CoT) prompting to distill the reasoning capabilities of LLMs.
-VidDiag-LLaVA generates both detailed histological descriptions and final diagnoses, simulating how pathologists analyze and sign out cases.
+ViDRiP-LLaVA generates both detailed histological descriptions and final diagnoses, simulating how pathologists analyze and sign out cases.

 📚 Trained on 4,278 instructional video pairs